plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 };
 ```

-Pattern matching strings only work for static urls.
+Pattern matching strings only work for static URLs.
 Those containing variables, like `/pets/{petId}`, need a bit more logic.
 Splitting the string on the slash character, `/`, returns matchable segments, and extractable variables.

 ```rust
 fn get_method<A>(req: &Request<A>) -> &Method {